QuantumTestingRepo/EmpiricalStudy/Interview-study/README.md

 To protect participant privacy, all personally identifiable information has been removed.
 Participants are referred to only by anonymized identifiers (e.g., P1).

+### `representative_quotations.xlsx`
+A list of representative, numbered interview quotations organized by QST topic and triangulated finding.
+This file serves two purposes:

+1. To provide traceable interview evidence supporting the triangulated findings reported in the paper.
+2. To supplement interview observations summarized in the paper without full quotations due to space limitations.